New York City removed its last public payphone from service, per a tweet from Reuters, complete with video.

 I wish we could clone Chicago-Main Newsstand and put them all over the US because newsstands like this simply don’t exist anymore.
 They’re a dime a dozen in Europe but stateside if you want a Financial Times or Italian Vogue you need to subscribe.
 OR, you could go to Chicago-Main and get just about any magazine your heart could desire.
 Sports, travel, lifestyle, art, home decor, fashion, auto, literature, wedding, parenting, pet, food, architecture, naked people, crossword puzzles, sudoku, atlases, Chicago history, and a great newspaper selection.
 Cigarettes, candy, gum, and some greeting cards, too.

 I’m glad it’s around.
-Where else could you get one of those elusive out of town papers?
+Where else could you get one of those elusive out-of-town papers?

 Wee typewriter